2010 NRL season: Season summary

 During the pre-season the Melbourne Storm defeated the Leeds Rhinos 18–10 in the 2010 World Club Challenge.
 The inaugural All Stars match took place on 13 February at Skilled Park, Gold Coast, where the Indigenous All Stars team won 16–12.

 Significant dates throughout the season include the annual Anzac Test and City vs Country Origin weekend, resulting in a shortened round in early May.
 Byes take place throughout the State of Origin period between Rounds 11 and 18 (during June and July).
 The annual heritage round takes place again in Round 10, a round celebrating Women in League has been earmarked for Round 16, and later in the season a round has been set aside to celebrate Indigenous Australians.

 For the second successive year the St. George Illawarra Dragons took out the JJ Giltinan Shield for winning the minor premiership.

 The overall attendance record during the regular season was 3,151,039, an increase on last year's record of 3,081,874.
 This was the second consecutive year that the rugby league attendance record has been broken.

-On 7 September 2010, Sydney Roosters' five-eighth Todd Carney won the coveted Dally M Medal for Player of the Year for season 2010 and was also awarded the people's choice Provan-Summons award (see 2010 Dally M Awards for full award listing).
-It was a remarkable return to the field for Carney who in 2008 was sacked by the Canberra Raiders and deregistered by the NRL for the 2009 season for repeated off-field indiscretions.
+On 7 September 2010, Sydney Roosters' five-eighth Todd Carney won the Dally M Medal for Player of the Year for season 2010 and was also awarded the people's choice Provan-Summons award (see 2010 Dally M Awards for full award listing).

 In 2010, NRL games on New Zealand's Sky network drew average audiences of 60,779.